aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/txt-to-ods/_index.md

 ---
 title: C# TXT to ODS - TXT to ODS Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-TXT to ODS in C#.
-C# Convert TXT to ODS saveformat.
-C# TXT to ODS format.
-Save TXT to ODS C#.
+Convert TXT to ODS quickly and easily with Aspose.Cells.
+C# TXT to ODS.
+C# Save TXT to ODS.
+Save TXT as ODS using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., TXT to ODS in C#., C# TXT to ODS saveformat., TXT to ODS C#., C# Convert TXT to ODS]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert TXT to ODS in C#., Save TXT to ODS using C#., C# TXT to ODS saveformat., TXT to ODS Converter., C# Save TXT as ODS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}